clemsonciti/workshop-palmetto/_episodes/06-interactive.md

 ~~~
 {: .output}

-R depends on other software to eun, so we have configured the R module in a way that when you load it, it automatically loads other modules that it depends on.
+R depends on other software to run, so we have configured the R module in a way that when you load it, it automatically loads other modules that it depends on.